Shawellaby/Shawellaby/README.md

  * **Design Background:** Strong foundation in Graphic Communications, coupled with extensive internet development experience using a variety of strategies and tools.

- * **Innovative Solutions:** Proficient in developing custom applications, websites, and providing comprehensive IT consulting services tailored to client needs.
+ * **Innovative Solutions:** Proficient in developing custom applications, websites, and providing comprehensive IT consulting services tailored to client needs, focused on efficiency gains.

 **Professional Journey:** From assembling an Altair 8800b with my family, to mastering early processors like the Z80 and 6502, my journey has been rich and varied.
 I've evolved through the x86 family, delved into Motorola 68000 assembly language on the Atari ST, and eventually embraced modern languages like C# and .NET.
 My passion lies in crafting web apps and IoT projects that push the boundaries of innovation.